CentOS/centos-bootc/README.md

 The [current manifest definitions](oscore/) were forked from Fedora CoreOS, then some things were removed such as `moby-engine` and `ignition` and `clevis`.

+Then, `bootc` is a key addition.

 The content set is obviously subject to change and debate.

-At the current time, these images do *not* contain `bootc`, but they will in the future.

 Ideally, we support a workflow where even `rpm-ostree` can be removed after builds.